 Cross-friction massage may help prevent the formation of scar tissue adhesions and even speed healing.
 Again, it shouldn’t be done immediately following an injury.

 Other massage treatments for acute ankle sprains might include lymphatic drainage.
-This is probably done in addition to applying cross-friction.
+This might be done in addition to applying cross-friction.
 The cardiovascular system has a pump, the heart, which keeps blood circulating.
 The lymphatic system doesn’t have a pump.
 When fluid pools due to an ankle sprain, lymphatic drainage might help.
 Anecdotal evidence has supported its use, and for now, so does the available research.
 All of these techniques could be taught in massage therapy school depending on the curriculum.

 *In no way is it recommended that you try to treat injuries by yourself.
 That should be done by a qualified professional.
 Before practicing any new modalities or techniques, check with your state’s regulatory authority to ensure they are within the state’s defined scope and standards of practice for therapy.
 In no way does Fremont College promise or guarantee employment or level of income/wages.